-- The UPS is working in normal mode; float charging or hibernation has lasted for 2 hours after the SOC reaches 100%; the load rate fluctuation is less than 10%. - The UPS has generated no battery overtemperature, overvoltage, or overcurrent alarm.
+- The UPS is working in normal mode; float charging or hibernation has lasted for 2 hours after the state of charge (SOC) reaches 100%; and the load ratio fluctuation is less than 10%. - The UPS has generated no battery overtemperature, overvoltage, or overcurrent alarm.
 No generator is connected to the UPS. - The mains, batteries, charger, and discharger are normal.
 No overload alarm is generated. - The SmartLi has generated no alarms related to lithium batteries.